ekatrukha/BigScopeScatter/README.md

-# LogColocalization
+# BigScopeScatter
-logarithmic cytofluorogram with filtering
+Builds cytofluorograms for large images with linear/log scaling
+and filters its areas back to image space

+WIP